 Raising concerns of how payment defaults, disputed contracts, and ‘claim gatekeeping’ may be addressed to ensure builders are not unfairly penalised when claims are raised.

-SPASA also raised several important questions relating to ROs which it has asked DTP to address in future communication.
+SPASA also raised several important questions relating to ROs seeking further clarification from the Department.

 Full details of the changes are available from the Engage Victoria website where you will find the RIS and other consultation documentation.
 Please note that the consultation has now closed.